Eligibility & Guidelines

 Grant Eligibility

 Grant requests will be accepted from organizations that are recognized as a tax-exempt public charity 509(a)(1) or 509(a)(2) under the Internal Revenue Code section 501(c)(3).
 All requests must be aligned with our mission, funding priority area of equitable access to behavioral and/or physical health care, and geographic focus of Lakewood and surrounding communities.
-Please be sure you have reviewed the eligibility requirements before proceeding.
+Make sure you review and meet the eligibility requirements before proceeding.

 Grant Guidelines

-Our values represent the guiding principles we share in our thinking, actions, decisions and responses for the benefit of our community.
-As such, we are especially interested in organizations that work with others towards a common purpose and grant requests that build on proven strategies, replicate successful existing models, or are the start or next phase of a promising model or practice.
+Our values represent the guiding principles we share in our thinking, actions, decisions, and responses for the benefit of our community.
+As such, we are especially interested in organizations that work with others towards a common purpose and grant requests that build on proven strategies, replicate successful existing models, or are the start or next phase of a promising initiative.

-• Directly serve people from within TAF’s footprint of Lakewood and surrounding communities (as demonstrated by percentage of total served).
-Recognizing that where people live is among the most important determinants of health, precedence is given to initiatives that predominately focus on those living in zip codes with greater health inequities (44102, 44109, 44111, 44113, 44135, 44144 and 44107)
+Directly serve people from within TAF’s footprint of Lakewood and surrounding communities (as demonstrated by percentage of total served).
+Recognizing where people live is among the most important determinants of health, precedence is given to initiatives that predominately focus on those living in zip codes with greater health inequities

 Use of Funds: Grant funds may be used for the following purposes: